 Pics: Chris Jones.

 Here at McConks we’re big advocates of getting wet whatever the time of year.
-Having had such a massive influx of newbie stand up paddle boarders it’s interesting to note that many consider the off season out of bounds for SUP.
+Having had such a massive influx of new paddle boarders it’s interesting to note that many consider the off season out of bounds for water time.
 Yet with the right gear – most notably what you wear – paddling in the depths of winter is something to not shy away from.

 The first thing is making sure your skills are ready for winter paddling.
 We appreciate a large % of paddlers may still be falling and not as confident in keeping upright.
 Yet there are also plenty who can stand tall and not fall.
 For the coldest months you really need to be at the latter stage with those essential skills.
 That way the cold water won’t zap your strength as quickly.
 For those who aren’t then choosing to paddle at a shallow water venue could help by not having you fully immersed should a fall occur.